Assxios/Boot2root/writeup1.md

 Complete this little challenge and use the result as password for user 'laurie' to login in ssh
 ```

 Pretty straightforward.
-Let's see what's in `fun`
+Let's see what's in `fun`:
 ```
 ➜  ~ cat fun
 [...]